 The rundown: you want the wire to sit one inch back from your hairline, whilst your halo hair part of the wire should fit nicely under your occipital bone, with the top sides of your halo sitting just above your ears.
 Play around with the different wire sizes until you find the perfect fit, Cinderella style.

 What do I do if it feels like it’s not on properly?

 Firstly, make sure you’re using the right wire size.
 Not sure?
 Follow these few steps and you’ll be on your way to a halo that’s secure and comfortable, not tight or loose, and dream hair that’s IRL.

-Holding your halo wire about one inch back from your hairline, push the halo hair part down the back of your head so it sits nice and snug under your occipital bone.
+Holding your halo wire about one inch back from your hairline, push your halo hair part down the back of your head so it sits nice and snug under your occipital bone.
 The sides of your halo should be sitting just above your ears.
 Adjust the wire, moving back and forth from your hairline, to make it tighter or looser.
 As you do this, the sides should stay right above your ears, otherwise it won’t stay in place.
 Still NQR?
 Test another wire until you find the right one.
-Then hallelujah, you’re Halo done.
+Then hallelujah, you’re halo done.

 What is an occipital bone?

 It’s the bone that sticks out at the back and bottom of your skull, just above your neck.
 It’s the part that rests over the hairdressers’ wash basin when you’re getting your hair did, and the part that will help hold your halo in place.

 What if I don’t have a prominent occipital bone?

 On the rare chance that you don’t have an obvious occipital bone: no drama.
 The only difference is that it may feel a little different, but it will work just the same.